 "This seat is fascinating because of the imbalance it offers.
 I love having fun on it and working between balance and imbalance, you never know where your body is going to go.
 The ActiveBase allows me to challenge myself and play with my limits, and to see how my muscles react to imbalance.

-I've found a lot of exercises on this stool, it allows even more engagement, because it accompanies retroversion, anteversion, rotation and torsion, everything can go much further with the stool.
-So I've been working on a new programme: Pilates on ActiveBase."
+I found many exercises on this stool, it allows for even more engagement, because it accompanies retroversion, anteversion, rotation, and torsion, everything can go much further with the stool.
+So I worked on a new programme: Pilates on ActiveBase.”

 How the stool ActiveBase help you to be more dynamic?